n00b42/noannoyance/README.md

 # NoAnnoyance (fork)

-This extension is a fork of the original, that adds support for GNOME 45
+This extension is a fork of the original, that adds support for GNOME 45 and 46

 ## About
 Another extension, that removes the 'Window is ready' notification and puts the window into focus.